-It is assumed that you will have a parent, teacher, or tutor who will be supporting your learning and evaluating your work.
-(We will refer to this person as "your teacher" throughout the course.)
+It is assumed that, whether or not you are enrolled in Oak Meadow School, you will have a parent, teacher, or tutor who will be supporting your learning and evaluating your work.
 If you become especially interested in any particular topics in the course, don't hesitate to let your teacher know.
-They will be happy to share available information, or better yet, to provide direction to help you unearth information for yourself.
+Your teacher will be happy to share available information, or better yet, to provide direction to help you unearth information for yourself.
 It is ultimately through you that this course comes alive.
 So now is the time to sharpen your senses and expand your mind as you embark on this exciting and challenging journey.